babychm/test_project/README.md

-# Simple CI/CD built by Terraform for two environments using AWS VPC, Codebuild, ECR, and ECS
+# Simple CI/CD built by Terraform for ToDo app

-### each project environment contains:
+[`Source`](https://github.com/ibrahima92/fullstack-typescript-mern-todo) of the application that been deployed

-- 2 public subnets
+## Project tools

-- 2 private subnets
+- Terraform
-- Internet getaway
+- AWS as cloud provider
-- 2 NAT
+  - ECR as registry for docker images
-- Application load balancer
+  - ECS as a service for for working application
-- Autoscaling group
+  - CodeBuild as a tool for CI\CD integration
-- EC2 instance for init build
+  - S3 as a service for storage remote state for terraform
-- Codebuild
+- GitHub as SCM service

-- ECR and ECS
+## Each project environment contains:

 ![](img/1.png)